adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 ## Diameter of a tree
 The diameter of a binary tree is the length of the longest path between any two nodes in a tree. ###This path may or may not pass through the root.

+## 0,1,2 Array Sort - Pubmatic Question - 3 pointer approach
+iven an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
+We will use the integers 0, 1, and 2 to represent the color red, white, and blue, respectively.
+You must solve this problem without using the library's sort function.